puppetlabs/puppetlabs-registry/README.markdown

 ##### `key`

 Specifies a Registry key for Puppet to manage.
-Note that if any of the parent keys in the path do not exist, the resource raises an error.
-Use the `registry_key` to create the parent key prior to setting a registry value.
+If any of the parent keys in the path don't exist, Puppet creates them automatically.

+If Puppet is running on a 64-bit system, manage the 32-bit Registry key using a prefix, for example: `32:HKLM\Software`.

 Valid options: a string containing a Registry path.

 ##### `data`